ManobhavSachan/rejectedly-yours/Readme.md

 - **AI Analysis**: Uses Google's Generative AI to analyze emails and extract job application details.
 - **Database Storage**: Stores analyzed data in a PostgreSQL database hosted on Neon.
 - **Frontend Interface**: Provides a user-friendly interface to view and manage job applications.
+- **Automated Fetching**: Automates the fetching and processing of emails using Kestra.
 ## Installation

 ### Prerequisites